bc1pyoonseok/gpt2-covidArticle/README.md

 ### About
-	it is the gpt2 large base model that generate text based on your input keyword
+	it is the gpt2 large base model that generate covid article based on your input keyword

 ### How to use

     *  three ways to use Gpt2 covid article
     	*  CLI
     	*  Swagger
     	*  Demo

 ### GET parameter